ICICLE-ai/PEFT_Vision/README.md

 3. [New methods](#to-add-a-new-method)
 -->

-# Tutorial
+# How-To Guides
-These are required setup steps to use PEFT methods in our codebase.
+These are the required setup steps for using PEFT methods in our codebase.

 ### Environment Setup
 ```bash